redcanaryco/atomic-red-team/docs/atomictestharnesses.md

 # AtomicTestHarnesses

-AtomicTestHarnesses is a PowerShell module that simulates multiple variations on a single attack technique.
+AtomicTestHarnesses is a PowerShell module that simulates multiple variations of a single attack technique.

-## Complexity simplified
+## Complexity reduced

 The exact details of a technique can vary from attack to attack.
-With AtomicTestHarnesses, you can test for multiple versions of an attack at once.
+With AtomicTestHarnesses, you can test for multiple variations of an attack at once.

 ## Validated testing